 Contact a Virginia Car Accident Attorney

-If you have been injured in a pedestrian accident caused by a negligent driver, contact a Virginia pedestrian accident attorney to find out what your legal options may be.
-At Shapiro, Appleton & Washburn we will work diligently to get you the best possible financial outcome based on the circumstances of your case.
+If you have been injured in a pedestrian accident caused by a negligent driver, contact a Virginia personal injury attorney to find out what your legal options may be.
+At Shapiro, Washburn & Sharp we will work diligently to get you the best possible financial outcome based on the circumstances of your case.
 Call our office today for a free case evaluation.